-between common carrier and non-common carrier status.32 At present, there are approximately 66,680 common carrier fixed licensees, 69,360 private and public safety operational-fixed licensees, 20,150 broadcast auxiliary radio licensees, 411 LMDS licenses, 33 24 GHz DEMS licenses, 777 39 GHz licenses, and five 24 GHz licenses, and 467 Millimeter Wave licenses in the microwave services.33 The Commission has not yet defined a small business with respect to microwave services.
-The closest applicable SBA category is Wireless Telecommunications Carriers (except Satellite) and the appropriate size standard for this category under SBA rules is that such a business is small if it has 1,500 or fewer employees.34 For this industry, U.S. Census data for 2012 show that there were 967 firms that operated for the entire year.35 Of this total, 955 firms had employment of 999 or fewer employees and 12 had employment of 1000 employees or more.36 Thus, under this SBA category and the associated size standard, the Commission estimates that a majority of fixed microwave service licensees can be considered small.
+licenses, and five 24 GHz licenses, and 467 Millimeter Wave licenses in the microwave services.
+The Commission has not yet defined a small business with respect to microwave services.
+The closest applicable SBA category is Wireless Telecommunications Carriers (except Satellite) and the appropriate size standard for this category under SBA rules is that such a business is small if it has 1,500 or fewer employees.
+For this industry, U.S. Census data for 2012 show that there were 967 firms that operated for the entire year.
+Of this total, 955 firms had employment of 999 or fewer employees and 12 had employment of 1000 employees or more.
+Thus, under this SBA category and the associated size standard, the Commission estimates that a majority of fixed microwave service licensees can be considered small.

 13. Public Safety Radio Licensees.
-As a general matter, Public Safety Radio Pool licensees include police, fire, local government, forestry conservation, highway maintenance, and emergency medical services.37 Because of the vast array of public safety licensees, the Commission has not developed a small business size standard specifically applicable to public safety licensees.
+As a general matter, Public Safety Radio Pool licensees include police, fire, local government, forestry conservation, highway maintenance, and emergency medical services.
+Because of the vast array of public safety licensees, the Commission has not developed a small business size standard specifically applicable to public safety licensees.
 The closest applicable SBA category is Wireless Telecommunications Carriers (except Satellite) which encompasses business entities engaged in radiotelephone communications.
-The appropriate size standard for this category under SBA rules is that such a business is small if it has 1,500 or fewer employees.38 For this industry, U.S. Census data for 2012 show that there were 967 firms that operated for the entire year.39 Of this total, 955 firms had employment of 999 or fewer employees and 12 had employment of 1000 employees or more.40 Thus, under this category and the associated size standard, the Commission
+The appropriate size standard for this category under SBA rules is that such a business is small if it has 1,500 or fewer employees.
+For this industry, U.S. Census data for 2012 show that there were 967 firms that operated for the entire year.
+Of this total, 955 firms had employment of 999 or fewer employees and 12 had employment of 1000 employees or more.
+Thus, under this category and the associated size standard, the Commission estimates that the majority of firms can be considered small.
+With respect to local governments, in particular, since many governmental entities comprise the licensees for these services, we include under public safety services the number of government entities affected.
+According to Commission records, there are a total of approximately 133,870 licenses within these services.
+There are 3.121 licenses in the